 UnityPoint Health – Meriter clinics: Conveniently located throughout Greater Madison

 We are proud to now offer primary care services for children and adolescents at the following clinics: Meriter DeForest-Windsor, Meriter Fitchburg, Meriter Middleton, Meriter Monona, Meriter Stoughton, Meriter McKee in southwest Madison and at our downtown Meriter West Washington location.
-Same-day appointments are available for all of our pediatric patients.
+Convenient appointment access is available for our pediatric patients.

 After-Hours Care Now Available to Pediatric Patients